ibm-cloud-docs/cloud-databases/cf-tutorial.md

 ## Creating a database deployment
 {: #create-database-deployment}

-The database can be created from the command line by using the `ibmcloud resource service-instance-create` command.
+The database can be created from the CLI by using the `ibmcloud resource service-instance-create` command.
 The command takes a service instance name, a service name, plan name, and location.
 The service name is one of the {{site.data.keyword.databases-for}} services, `databases-for-datastax`,`databases-for-elasticsearch`, `databases-for-enterprisedb`, `databases-for-etcd`, `databases-for-mongodb`, `databases-for-postgresql`, `databases-for-redis`, `messages-for-rabbitmq`, or `databases-for-mysql`.
 ```shell
 ibmcloud resource service-instance-create <your_deployment_name> <service_name> standard <region>
 ```